Who can use this service? This service is for our hospice at home patients and carers

-Our catchment area spans Bucks and west Herts.
-Supporting Hands is available to current Rennie Grove patients and their carers.
-If you or your loved one are not yet a patient, but live within our catchment area and are in need of end-of-life nursing care, please speak to your GP about a referral to Rennie Grove.
+Our catchment area spans Herts and Bucks.
+Supporting Hands is available to current Rennie Grove Peace patients and their carers.
+If you or your loved one are not yet a patient, but live within our catchment area and are in need of end-of-life nursing care, please speak to your GP about a referral to Rennie Grove Peace.

-Like all Rennie Grove services, our Supporting Hands home help service in Bucks and Herts is completely free of charge.
+Like all Rennie Grove Peace services, our Supporting Hands home help service in Herts and Bucks is completely free of charge.
 It’s not means tested and there’s no cost to you.
 We can deliver the service thanks to the generosity of the local community.
 If you’d like to make a donation to support our services, you can do that here.

-If you or a family member are currently being cared for by Rennie Grove, and you would like some assistance from our Supporting Hands service, you can easily request help from Supporting Hands by asking a nurse involved in your care or by contacting the Supporting Hands team directly on:
+If you or a family member are currently being cared for by Rennie Grove Peace, and you would like some assistance from our Supporting Hands service, you can easily request help from Supporting Hands by asking a nurse involved in your care or by contacting the Supporting Hands team on:

 We’re so pleased you’re interested in joining our team of amazing volunteers.
 No experience is necessary – we are looking for people with a desire to help, who are good listeners, caring, compassionate and sensitive to the needs of others, trustworthy, reliable and non-judgemental.